ajk5yx-kthd/technical-writing-portfolio/samples/social-media-api-strategy-guide/README.md

 **Hashtag Performance Analysis**

 Instagram allows searching for content using specific hashtags and analyzing performance.
 By querying the API for posts tagged with particular hashtags, we can see which tags appear on high-performing content versus low-performing content.
-This reveals which hashtags actually drive discovery versus which are simply popular but don't improve reach.
+This reveals whether there are particular hashtags that actually drive discovery.

 The system tracks hashtag combinations, not just individual tags.
-A post using #fitness and #nutrition together might perform differently than posts using only one.
+A post using #fitness and #nutrition together, for example, might perform differently than posts using only one.
 By analyzing thousands of posts, patterns emerge showing which hashtag combinations work synergistically.

 **Audience Demographics and Behavior**